ARTSCONNECTION IS IN RESIDENCE ON GOVERNORS ISLAND

 [ARTIST-IN-RESIDENCE]

-MULTIMEDIA DANCE – Multimedia dance artist Chia-ying Kao presents This is Cactus Land, inspired by their personal experiences suffering through postpartum depression, family illness, and financial struggles as a working immigrant artist.
+MULTIMEDIA DANCE – Multimedia dance artist Chia-Ying Kao presents This is Cactus Land, inspired by their personal experiences suffering through postpartum depression, family illness, and financial struggles as a working immigrant artist.
 Through this performance the artist hopes to bring awareness to issues of mental health especially as they relate to the experiences of immigrants and women.

-Public event: October 28 | time tbd
+Public event: Saturday, October 28 | 2:00 pm

 OCTOBER